Quake (video game): Development

-Eventually, the whole id Software team began to think that the original concept may not have been as wise a choice as they first believed.
-Thus, the final game was very stripped down from its original intentions, and instead featured gameplay similar to Doom and its sequel, although the levels and enemies were closer to medieval RPG style rather than science-fiction.
+A return to the Quake concept was raised by John Romero in a meeting in late 1994, when discussing the next engine and main project after the completion of Doom II.
+Newer members of the team, including American McGee and Sandy Petersen, had not been present for the original D&D campaign or game project, but were on board with the idea after it was explained to them, and the team was then in agreement about the broad direction of the title.
 In a December 1, 1994, post to an online bulletin board, John Romero wrote, "Okay, people.
 It seems that everyone is speculating on whether Quake is going to be a slow, RPG-style light-action game.
 Wrong!
 What does id do best and dominate at?
 Can you say "action"?
 I knew you could.
 Quake will be constant, hectic action throughout – probably more so than Doom".